hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ## Summary

-Provide necessary pieces for signing messages using a TSS scheme.
+Provide necessary components for signing messages using a TSS scheme.

 | Metadata           | Entities                                               |
 |--------------------|--------------------------------------------------------|